MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 8. After the notebook loads, click **Run** to step through the content.
 For this particular notebook, no additional configuration is required.
 For the azureml notebooks, read the readme for configuration requirements.

-## On Linux or a Spark cluster edge node

-For a local single user experience, we recommend that you run Jupyter Notebook on the edge node of the cluster.

-1. Download our Python samples, which include two notebooks, from Github: [https://github.com/Microsoft/ML-Server-Python-Samples](https://github.com/Microsoft/ML-Server-Python-Samples)

-3. Start the Jupyter Notebook App by typing this at the command line: `jupyter notebook`

 ## Configure for multi-user access